menchelab/ExampleExtension/README.md

 ### Components of an extension

-The ExampleExtension repository gives you a basic idea of what is needed so that your extension can be loaded by the VRNetzer backend.
+The ExampleExtension repository gives you a basic idea of what is needed so that your extension can be loaded by the DataDiVR backend.
 In the following, we will give you a more detailed overview of the components of an extension.

 **1. `app.py` file in an `src` directory**